LaxarJS/shop-demo/docs/tutorials/final_steps.md

 }
 ```

-And the page where we configure the target.
+And the page where we configure the target:
 [shop_demo/application/pages/shop_demo.json:](../../application/pages/shop_demo.json#L5)
 ```json
 "activities": [